sketchplugins/plugin-directory/README.md

 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
 - [Symbol Master Renamer](https://github.com/miguelangelnarvaezgo/symbol-master-renamer), by Miguel Angel Narvaez: Simple plugin to rename and organizing the master symbols with '/'.
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one
-- [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [projecthuddle](https://github.com/ajgagnon/projecthuddle-sketch-sync), by Andre Gagnon:
-- [Gretel](https://github.com/StyleShare/Gretel), by Suyeol Jeon: A Sketch plugin that flattens files after exporting.
 - [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码
 - [Prototypes Invision ↔︎ Sketch](https://github.com/mathieudutour/prototypes-invision-sketch), by mathieudutour: Translate your prototyping links back and forth between Sketch and Invision
 - [Import SVG as Artboards](https://github.com/mathieudutour/import-svg-as-artboard), by mathieudutour: Import SVG files as Artboards.
 - [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.
-- [Check Contrast](https://github.com/lifeofmle/check-contrast), by Michael Le: Allows you to select layers in Sketch and get realtime feedback about the contrast ratio
 - [Truncat](https://github.com/KevinGutowski/Truncat), by Kevin Gutowski: A Sketch plugin to truncate text.
-- [Organize Layers](https://github.com/eunicejson/organizeLayers), by Eunice J. Son: A plugin that allows short key commands to move layers up, down and reverse positions ↕️
 - [Sketch Copy Text Only](https://github.com/explorador/sketch-copy-text-only), by Cristian: Sketch plugin to copy only the text from selected artboard(s) or layer(s)
-- [Symbol Insert](https://github.com/lifeofmle/symbol-insert), by Michael Le: Simple plugin to insert Sketch symbols
 - [Context](https://github.com/afnizarnur/context-sketch-plugin), by Afnizar Nur Ghifari: Count character, words, and paragraphs from a text layer easily inside Sketch!
 - [ImageCodeExporter](https://github.com/funfungo/ImageCodeExporter), by funfungo: A Plugin that export your sketch layer for code usage
-- [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.
-- [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
-- [Sketch Easing Gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
 - [Design Token Exporter](https://github.com/here-erhe/Design-Token-Exporter), by Herkko Huttunen: Simple Design Token Exporter
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
-- [Live Planet Sketch Datasupplier](https://github.com/Craigtut/liveplanet-sketch-datasupplier), by Craig Tuttle: Supply's real data from Live Planet's API to Sketch for testing designs
 - [Mugsy](https://github.com/jan-patrick/sketch_mugsy), by jan-patrick:
 - [SVG Bem](https://github.com/mLihs/svg-bem), by mLihs: A Plugin for SVG export to convert IDs to Classes, create BEM Styled Naming Based on Layers.
 Uses SVGO to compresse and Clean up SVGs, right when you export them.
 Based on the SVGO Compressor Plugin
 - [BRData](https://github.com/jonathasbsouza/brdata), by Jônathas Souza: Gerador de dados contextualizados com a realidade brasileira.
 - [Disconnector](https://github.com/njcrowther/Disconnector), by Nathan Crowther: Quickly disconnect all symbols from a selection
 - [QuickTextOverride](https://github.com/dbilyk/QuickTextOverride), by Dmitri Bilyk: Use a key command to target the first text override of a symbol.
 - [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.
-- [PersianSupplier](https://github.com/hiradary/persiansupplier), by Hirad Arshadi: Sketch Plugin for supplying dynamic persian data.
 - [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
 Oops :flushed:
 - [Sequence Artboard Names](https://github.com/tbrasington/Sequence-Sketch-Artboards), by Thomas Brasington: Simple sequencing of all artboards within a Sketch Document
 - [🕵🏻‍ Find and Replace Text](https://github.com/chriswetterman/sketch-find-and-replace-text), by Chris Wetterman: Find and replace text throughout your Sketch document
 - [Install Library Bundle](https://github.com/bomberstudios/install-library-bundle), by Ale Muñoz: Installs a bunch of shared Sketch Libraries at once, because life is too short for clicking links.
 - [foodreau](https://github.com/maxdavid/sketch-foodreau), by Max David: Data supplier plugin for populating designs with real food recipes.
 - [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.
-- [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
-Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
-- [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
-- [Flat Export](https://github.com/TheSonOfThomp/sketch-flat-export), by Adam Thompson: Use this plugin to batch export layers to a single folder.
 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
-- [areanow](https://github.com/norman-woz/areanow), by norman-woz: Get the total area of selected rectangle layers.
 - [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
-- [Chemfill](https://github.com/ahadik/chemfill), by Alexander Hadik: A Chemical Structure data supplier plugin.
-- [labelizer](https://github.com/nOograss/labelizer), by Maxime Peeters: Extract, replace and download labels from Sketch file.
 - [Library Replacer](https://github.com/sketch-hq/library-replacer-sketchplugin), by Sketch: Quickly replace instances of shared Symbols and Styles.
 - [Mise En Place](https://github.com/madwaro/MiseEnPlace), by Carlos Madrigal: Mise En Place is a Sketch plug-in that helps you prep before you start cooking your designs.
 - [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker), by Giles Perry: Unlink symbols linked to a specific library, or unlink symbols that have been deleted in their libraries.